 Can I Treat Baby Acne?

-According to pediatrician Jennifer Shu, MD, FAAP, there is no way to prevent baby’s bumps and they should absolutely not be treated like adult acne (no pinching or popping).
+Clearly baby’s bumpy skin isn't the result of binging on pizza or fries!
+So where did it come from?
+Well, it's linked to hormones.
+While experts haven't found any specific reasons why babies get acne, they do know that the big culprits are the hormones baby inherited from you during pregnancy.
+According to Jennifer Shu, MD, FAAP, a pediatrician at Children's Medical Group in Atlanta there's unfortunately no way to prevent baby’s bumps.
+It may be tempting to treat them like you would your own breakouts but that's a huge no-no. Never try to use any of your adult acne treatments on baby and keep your hands off (no pinching or popping!).
 Instead, wash baby’s face one to three times a day with warm water and always pat dry.
 Do not use extra soaps or lotions.
-While it should clear up by four to six months, if baby’s acne refuses to tame, talk to your doctor about possible treatments.
+While it should clear up by 4 to 6 months of age, if baby’s acne refuses to tame, talk to your doctor about other possible treatments.
 And keep in mind that baby acne is extremely common in newborns and does not indicate future skin problems (whew).